‘OtherLife’ Review – Good Practice For The Director

 0

-An ambitious, flawed bit of pulp sci-fi brought us to from the sunny shores of Australia by Ben C. Lucas.
-It’s a rumination on the pitfalls of technology and augmented experience, adapted from the 2002 novel Solitaire, by Kelley Eskridge, and has a sense of style and scale that belies the fact it was shot entirely in Perth on a pocket money budget.
+Ben C. Lucas brought us an ambitious, flawed bit of pulp sci-fi from the sunny shores of Australia.
+It’s a rumination on the pitfalls of technology and augmented experience, adapted from Kelley Eskridge’s 2002 novel Solitaire.
+It has a sense of style and scale that belies the fact that it was shot entirely in Perth on a pocket-money budget.

 With Danny dead, and the entire OtherLife operation in danger of being sunk by bad press, Ren is offered the chance to avoid charges and the ruination of her business by spending a year’s time in her own head.
 The plan is Sam’s, who has pitched an idea to the Department of Corrections that will revolutionise the prison system.
 “Hard time without the time,” it’s described as.
 Ren’s horrified, obviously.
 She cares less about lucrative joint ventures than she does her comatose brother, who her research might one day be able to revive.
 But in the absence of better ideas, and in the interest of letting a movie happen, she accepts her punishment.